placenamehere/patternlab/README.md

 The site should now be generated and available.
 Simply follow the "Regular Use" steps to finish the set-up process.

-## Regular Use
+## Regular Use Workflow

+**THIS IS DAVE'S EXPECTED USE CASE AND IT CAN BE MORE NUANCED THAN THIS**

+A fairly normal workflow with Pattern Lab will follow this pattern:

+1. You open Pattern Lab to edit patterns
+2. Double-click on scripts/php/watchForChanges.command to generate the site and have the Builder watch for any future changes and auto-compile them
+3. Make your changes in `source/patterns`
+4. Refresh your browser

+If you want to add JavaScript, images or CSS you can place them in `public/`.

+## Pattern Lab Extended Options

-Their are several options you can enable when using Pattern Lab on a regular basis.
+Their are several options you can enable when using Pattern Lab on a regular basis to smooth out your workflow.

+1. Patterns can be automatically regenerated after you save them,
+2. Your browser can automatically reload when, again, files are automatically saved, and,
+3. When testing, you can set-up browsers to follow the browsing history of another.

 ### Watch for Changes & Auto-Regenerate Patterns